F1F88/sm-ext-log4sp/readme.md

 # Logging for SourcePawn

-Log4sp is a powerful [SourceMod](https://www.sourcemod.net/about.php) extension that provides SourceMod plugin developers with a powerful, high-performance, and easy-to-use [logging API](./sourcemod/scripting/include/).
+Log4sp is a powerful [SourceMod](https://www.sourcemod.net/about.php) extension that provides SourceMod plugin developers with a high-performance, feature-rich, and easy-to-use [logging API](./sourcemod/scripting/include/).

-With Log4sp, plugin developers no longer need to write complex logging code, so they can focus more on the core function development of the plugin.
+With log4sp, plugin developers no longer need to write complex logging code, so they can focus more on the core function development of the plugin.

 ## Features